Key Concepts

 - Students will encounter regular check in quiz questions when they check in for their job.
 These questions will relate to the career path they have chosen, so it is a good idea for the students to think about which area they might have a genuine interest in, to allow the check in questions to be more relevant to them.

-5. Career Progression
+6. Career Progression

 Career progression is tied to tokens, which students earn by checking into their jobs regularly.
+Each day that they check in they will earn tokens, the number of which will differ from job to job.

 - Daily Check-ins: The more often students check in, the faster they progress.